 Actual shipments from the terminal were 2.66 million tons in June, compared with 2.397 million tons in May, CPC said today on its website.
 Buyers typically load cargoes that swing within a 5-percent range depending on operational situations.

 The CPC pipeline, in which Chevron Corp.
-(CVX) is the biggest corporate shareholder with a 15 percent stake, carries crude from Kazakhstan’s western fields to a terminal near Russia’s Novorossiysk port on the Black Sea.
+(CVX:US) is the biggest corporate shareholder with a 15 percent stake, carries crude from Kazakhstan’s western fields to a terminal near Russia’s Novorossiysk port on the Black Sea.
 Russia owns 31 percent and Kazakhstan 20.75 percent.
 Exxon Mobil Corp., OAO Lukoil and a joint venture between OAO Rosneft and Royal Dutch Shell Plc (RDSA) are among the other shareholders.

 Loading programs are monthly schedules of crude shipments compiled by field operators to allow buyers and sellers to plan their supply and trading activities.